Scooletz/blog.scooletz.com-posts/2018-04-05-on-getting-things-done.md

 date: 2018-04-05 08:55
 author: scooletz
 permalink: /2018/04/05/on-getting-things-done/
+image: /img/2018/04/check.png
+categories: ["personal"]
+tags: ["personal"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2018/04/stencil-default1.jpg
-categories: ["Personal"]
-tags: ["getting things done", "GTD", "personal"]
-imported: true
 ---

 It's the 6th month of me using one of the tasks management tools.
 I must say, that even if I raised several cases how the tool could be improved, the methodology of putting things in the inbox, grooming them and then executing already proved itself.
 Sure, from time to time a ball is being dropped, but it's so much better than it was in the past.
 Let me share how I approach it.